 As renewable energy demands soar, the need for efficient, low cost, large-scale energy storage systems is also rising.
-Lithium batteries have been identified as a major part of the future of any renewable energy transition.
+A lithium metal production technology produces lithium batteries that have been identified as a major part of the future of any renewable energy transition.
 Their implementation in electric mobility and projects of various scales has shown off just how versatile they can be.

 From powering electric vehicles to supporting an entire electrical grid, batteries have quickly become the energy storage medium of choice.
 This has been reflected by the massive investments within the battery storage industry in which lithium batteries are a major draw.
 Current predictions indicate that the worldwide investment in batteries is set to surpass $620 billion by 2040, making the industry one of the fastest-growing sectors in the world.